 "Final notice before legal action.
 Unless full payment is received within seven days, we'll begin recovery proceedings."

 Keep a full record of all emails and messages.
-This may be useful evidence later.
+This may be useful evidence later if the matter proceeds to court.

 Common excuses and how to respond